lisaev1/insight-devops-systems-puzzle/README.md

 3. Usage
 4. Thanks

-## Desription
+## Description

 This repository contains a solution to the Insight DevOps Engineering [challenge](https://github.com/InsightDataScience/systems-puzzle).
 See the link for a complete problem description.

 ## Test environment

-Docker is very invasive (and sucks in general), so to run the application I used a clean Arch Linux virtual machine.
-Commands executed as root (normal user) are indicated by # ($).
-Yes, one can do things as the "docker" user, but we are still pulling random images off the Internet, so meh...
+Docker is very invasive (and sucks in general), so to not ruin the host machine I used a clean Arch Linux virtual machine.
+Commands executed as root (regular user) are indicated by # ($).
+Yes, one can do things as a user in the "docker" group, but we are still pulling random images off the Internet, so meh...
 The relevant packages are:
 ```
 $ pacman -Q | grep docker
 docker 1:18.09.6-1